bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 2: But were you gonna get into something around the FROST MuSIG2 thing or something, or around the proof?

 Speaker 8: Yeah, I was going to say that — up until two minutes ago, my thinking was that with the bigger complication still being their vocation, which I guess isn't the case.
-At least, I want to see a write-up, which I'll do tomorrow with [Redacted].
+At least, I want to see a write-up, which I'll do tomorrow with [redacted].
 I was thinking that it doesn't really make sense to not do nonces because we have this more difficult barrier anyway.
 So, I was going to advocate that we proceed on course.

 Speaker 5: So, I just pasted it on IRC.
 I guess I'll copy it on matrix and put it separate.
 But that's if you have 10 non-shares, and you have five things, and you split up the non-shares as indicated, then that gets you three of five.